Keeping in Touch in Brazil

 Internet in Brazil

-Brazil is among the top ten countries in the world in terms of total users of broadband, but that’s largely a trick of numbers given Brazil’s relatively large population, and broadband penetration lags behind its counterpart countries.
+Brazil is among the top 10 countries in the world in terms of total users of broadband, but that’s largely a trick of numbers given Brazil’s relatively large population, and that its broadband penetration lags behind its counterpart countries.

 In major cities, high-speed Internet is readily available and fairly reliable.
 There are a number of broadband access options available for home use, including DSL and cable.
 Major providers include GVT and NET.
-Service can be expensive (BRL75-400/month) depending on the download speed you want, but bundling your Internet service with television and/or phone will lower the monthly cost.
+Service can be fairly expensive depending on the download speed a person wants, but bundling Internet service with television and/or a phone will lower the monthly cost.

-Wi-Fi is increasingly available in major cities and tourist destinations as well, with a range of locations from coffee shops to public parks offering free Wi-Fi hot spots.
-A point of caution: expats should be careful when using expensive electronics such as computers, iPads and smart phones in outdoor locations given the treat of theft.
+Wi-Fi is increasingly available in major cities and tourist destinations, with a range of locations from coffee shops to public parks offering free Wi-Fi hot spots.
+A point of caution: expats should be careful when using expensive electronics such as computers, iPads and smart phones in outdoor locations given the threat of theft.

 Social networking sites such as Facebook and Twitter are accessible, and widely used by Brazilians.

 In rural areas of Brazil, however, the infrastructure is less developed.
-It may be difficult to find service and it will be very expensive.
+It may be difficult to find service and it will be expensive.
 The Brazilian government is funding the development of new technologies to bring broadband to rural areas, but it’s not widely available yet.
-In many areas, it’s still possible to use your smartphone for data, but in the most remote regions, satellite connectivity is the only option.
+In many areas, it is still possible to use a smartphone for data, but in the most remote regions, satellite connectivity is the only option.

 Fixed landlines telephones in Brazil

 A lot of business still takes place over the phone in Brazil, so businesses and residences typically have fixed phone lines.
 That said, expats can get away without having one at home if they have a mobile phone.
 The major providers for fixed and mobile phones are the same: Claro, TIM, Oi and Vivo.
-Expats might only pay BRL20-35 for a monthly plan, but will pay more if calling long distance frequently.
+Expats might pay less than 100 BRL for a monthly plan, but will pay more if calling long distance frequently.
 As with Internet, cost can go down with bundled packages.

 In order to have a landline, expats will need to show proof of address, an RNE (identification for foreigners residing in Brazil), and a CPF (a Brazilian identification number), and will likely need a local bank account to pay the bill.